Extremality in semidistributive lattices: The main results

 \begin{proposition} Let $G$ be a triangle-free multigraph.
 Let $G'$ be its underlying simple graph, which is obtained by replacing multiple edges by a single edge.
 If $G$ admits a two-acyclic factorization system, then it is also the case of $G'$. \end{proposition}

 \begin{proof} Let $(G,\rightarrow)$ be an orientation of $G$ that forms a two-acyclic factorization system.
 From it we deduce an orientation $(G',\rightarrow')$ of $G'$; for multiple edges between $x$ and $y$ in $G$, choose arbitrarily one of the arrows between $x$ and $y$ in $(G,\rightarrow)$.
 Let us prove that $(G',\rightarrow')$ forms a two-acyclic factorization system.
-As seen in the proof of \cref{lem:equiv2acyclic3directed}, as $(G',\rightarrow')$ does not have $2$-cycles we only need to look at condition $(iii)$ of \cref{def:twoacyclic}.
+As seen in the proof of Lemma \ref{lem:equiv2acyclic3directed}, since $(G',\rightarrow')$ does not have $2$-cycles we only need to look at condition $(iii)$ of Definition \ref{def:twoacyclic}.
 As $G$ and $G'$ are triangle-free, condition $(iii)$ cannot be satisfied if there are any $\rightarrow$ arrows.
 This means that $G_A$, which is obtained from $(G,\rightarrow)$, does not have regular arrows $\rightarrow$.
 By definitions of $\into$ and $\onto$, it is also the case of $G'_A$.
 This proves that $G'$ admits a two-acyclic factorization system. \end{proof}

-Then the underlying undirected graph of $G(L)[X]$, which is triangle-free with chromatic number equals to $4$, does not admit a two-acyclic factorization system by \cref{prop:trianglefreeftfsdl}.
-By \cref{prop:trianglefreemultitosimple}, any multigraph obtained from the underlying undirected graph of $G(L)[X]$ by adding some edges between two elements of $G(L)[X]$ already joined by an edge, does not admit either a two-acyclic factorization system.
+Then the underlying undirected graph of $G(L)[X]$, which is triangle-free with a chromatic number equal to $4$, does not admit a two-acyclic factorization system by Proposition \ref{prop:trianglefreeftfsdl}.
+By Proposition \ref{prop:trianglefreemultitosimple}, any multigraph obtained from the underlying undirected graph of $G(L)[X]$ by adding some edges between two elements of $G(L)[X]$ already joined by an edge, does not admit either a two-acyclic factorization system.
 This proves that $H[X]$ is not a canonical join graph.